uciccnl/lab/_members/0_banavar.md

 linkedin: #angelikaarada
 github:
 orcid:
-description: "Nidhi is interested in how and why people make the decisions that they do."
+description: "Nidhi received her PhD in August 2023!
+Her next position will be as a postdoctoral researcher in political science at UC Berkeley."
 ---